Close Menu

 Good Boy (2025) promotional still from IFC

 Unlike with human actors, a dog can’t clearly understand direction, can’t really be told what emotions to show, and presents a directorial challenge when it comes to keeping tone.
 However, in Good Boy, Indy is an emotional powerhouse.
-His scrunched brow ridge, his tail, even how he moves with caution.
-But it’s made even more shocking when you remember that Indy in the film, is just Indy.
+His scrunched brow ridge, his tail, and even how he moves with caution.
+But it’s made even more shocking when you remember that Indy in the film is just Indy.

 Good Boy (2025) promotional still from IFC